 The Los Angeles International Airport (LAX) is 33.5 miles from Disneyland, so if your trip to LA is all about visiting the park, you'll need to consider all the options there are to get you from LAX to Disneyland.
 Some factors to consider are how much time you'll be spending at the resort, whether you're traveling alone or with a large group, and how much you're looking to spend on transportation.

 Renting a Car and Driving

-If you're only staying at Disneyland one night and then moving on, you might want to go ahead and rent a car, but if you plan on spending multiple days at the park, you would just be paying to rent and park a car you're not using, so it may not be the best option.
+If you're only staying at Disneyland one night and then moving on, you might want to go ahead and rent a car, especially since it's helpful to have one in Los Angeles anyway.
+However, if you plan on spending multiple days at the park, you would just be paying daily rental and parking fees for a car you're not using.

-Driving without traffic could take as little as 35-40 minutes.
-There's usually traffic, so plan on an hour or up to two during afternoon rush hour.
-Use the car pool (HOV) lane if there's more than one person in the car, to speed things up.
+If there were no traffic, the ride to Disneyland could take as little as 35-40 minutes.
+However, there's usually traffic, so plan to spend at least one hour on the road, or up to two hours during afternoon rush hour.
+If you have more than one person in the car you can use the carpool lane (HOV) to speed things up.

 Shared Ride Shuttles

 Shared vans like Supershuttle.com, Primetimeshuttle.com or Shuttle2LAX.com are a relatively economical way to travel between Disneyland and LAX or other area airports.
 Fares start as low as $10 per person in a 9 passenger van from LAX, and they will pick you up or drop you off right at your Disneyland hotel.

 You may have to wait while the van cruises the airport for more passengers and stops at multiple hotels, but with a shared-ride van to or from Disneyland, chances are you won't have more than 4 total hotel stops (probably less), since most resort guests are not traveling alone.